Middle Susquehanna Riverkeeper

 The Middle Susquehanna Riverkeeper Association is hosting a special Scout Ecology Day on Saturday, August 19, 2023, from 9 a.m. to 4 p.m. at the Shikellamy State Park Marina near Sunbury.

 The program will begin with a combined community service project of cleaning up trash and litter throughout the park as well as nearby riverbanks and other natural regions.
-After lunch, Scouts will rotate through eight stations designed to give them a better understanding of the ecology of our river, its tributaries and the species that depend on these resources.
+After lunch, Scouts will rotate through seven stations designed to give them a better understanding of the ecology of our river, its tributaries and the species that depend on these resources.

 "This event is an exciting new way to engage local Scouts and units of all types about important issues involving the river basin," said Riverkeeper John Zaktansky.
 "I am an Eagle Scout and always appreciated Scouting's challenge to be clean and considerate in our outdoor exploits and to be conservation-minded.
 This event focuses on those themes from the Outdoor Code while helping Scouts work toward requirements of numerous merit badges and other awards."